eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 > > Next.js produces a standard deployment output used by managed and self-hosted Next.js.
 This ensures all features are supported across both methods of deployment.
 In the next major version, we will be transforming this output into our [Build Output API specification](https://vercel.com/docs/build-output-api/v3?utm_source=next-site&utm_medium=docs&utm_campaign=next-website).

-Next.js 15.0.0 was [released in October 2024](https://nextjs.org/blog/next-15) without support for the Build Output API
+Next.js 15.0.0 was [released in October 2024](https://nextjs.org/blog/next-15) without support for the Build Output API.

 Vercel have built the Build Output API because they wanted their customers to leverage the rich ecosystem of frameworks in the space, but their own framework doesn't support it to this day.